thiagomtolotti/condo-manager-br/README.md

 It's possible to see the documentation for the project in the /docs folder.
 They consist of the base UML diagrams modeled in the classes of my postgraduate program, along with any additional documentation added through the development.

+The diagrams were made using Astah UML and the wireframes using Figma.

 The diagrams are in PT-BR and it's planned to translate them to english.

 ## Stack